Higgs bundles and surface group representations in the real symplectic group: -twisted -Higgs pairs, -Higgs bundles and representations of surface groups

 Let $G$ be a real reductive Lie group, let $H\subset G$ be a maximal compact subgroup and let $\glie=\hlie\oplus\mlie$ be a Cartan decomposition, so that the Lie algebra structure on $\glie$ satisfies The group $H$ acts linearly on $\mlie$ through the adjoint representation, and this action extends to a linear holomorphic action of $\HC$ on $\mclie=\mlie\otimes\CC$.
 This is the \textbf{isotropy representation:}

 Furthermore, the Killing form on $\glie$ induces on $\mclie$ a Hermitian structure which is preserved by the action of $H$.

-Let $X$ be a compact Riemann surface and let $L$ be a holomorphic line bundle on $X$.
+Let $X$ be a compact Riemann surface and let $E$ be a holomorphic principal $H^\CC$-bundle on $X$.
 Let $E(\mclie)= E \times_{\HC}\mclie$ be the $\mclie$-bundle associated to $E$ via the isotropy representation.
-Let $K$ be the canonical bundle of $X$.
+Let $K$ be the canonical bundle of $X$ and $L$ be a holomorphic line bundle on $X$.

 \begin{definition} An \textbf{$L$-twisted $G$-Higgs pair} on $X$ is a pair $(E,\varphi)$, where $E$ is a holomorphic $\HC$-principal bundle over $X$ and $\varphi$ is a holomorphic section of $E(\mclie)\otimes L$.
 A \textbf{$G$-Higgs bundle} on $X$ is a $K$-twisted $G$-Higgs pair.
-Two $L$-twisted $G$-Higgs pairs $(E,\varphi)$ and $(E',\varphi')$ are \textbf{isomorphic} if there is an isomorphism $E\colon V \xra{\simeq} E'$ such that $\varphi = f^*\varphi'$. \end{definition}
+Two $L$-twisted $G$-Higgs pairs $(E,\varphi)$ and $(E',\varphi')$ are \textbf{isomorphic} if there is an isomorphism $f\colon E \xra{\simeq} E'$ such that $\varphi = f^*\varphi'$. \end{definition}